-"'Foreign Relations, Domestic Affairs': The Role of the 'Public' in the Origins of U. S. Public Diplomacy."
-In The United States and Public Diplomacy: New Directions in Cultural and International History, edited by Kenneth L. Osgood and Brian Ethridge.
-Leiden: Brill, 2010.
+"'Foreign Relations, Domestic Affairs': The Role of the 'Public' in the Origins of U. S. Public Diplomacy," in Kenneth L. Osgood and Brian Ethridge, The United States and Public Diplomacy: New Directions in Cultural and International History (Leiden: Brill, 2010)

-"'In Terms of Peoples Rather Than Nations': World War II Propaganda and Conceptions of U. S. Foreign Policy," in G. Kurt Piehler and Sidney Pash, eds., The United States and the Second World War: New Perspectives on Diplomacy, War and the Home Front (New York: Fordham University Press, 2010.
+"'In Terms of Peoples Rather Than Nations': World War II Propaganda and Conceptions of U. S. Foreign Policy," in G. Kurt Piehler and Sidney Pash, eds., The United States and the Second World War: New Perspectives on Diplomacy, War and the Home Front (New York: Fordham University Press, 2010)

-Hart, Justin.
-"Making Democracy Safe for the World: Race, Propaganda, and the Transformation of U. S. Foreign Policy During World War II."
-Pacific Historical Review, 73, (February 2004): 49-84 (Winner of the 2005 the W. Turrentine Jackson Article Prize from the Pacific Coast Branch of the American Historical Association; and the 2005 James Madison Prize from the Society for History in the Federal Government)
+"Making Democracy Safe for the World: Race, Propaganda, and the Transformation of U. S. Foreign Policy During World War II," Pacific Historical Review, 73 (February 2004): 49-84 (Winner of the 2005 the W. Turrentine Jackson Article Prize from the Pacific Coast Branch of the American Historical Association; and the 2005 James Madison Prize from the Society for History in the Federal Government)

 Dr. Iber's training is in Mexican American history however, over the past few years his research has focused on issues relating to the participation of Latinos, particularly Mexican Americans, in US sports history during the 20th century.
 He has just finished coauthoring a book entitled Latinos in US Sport: A History of Isolation, Cultural Identity and Acceptance for Human Kinetics which appeared in April of 2011.
 This is the leading publisher of materials on sports history and sociology.
 Dr. Iber edited a 2009 edition of The International Journal of the History of Sport, which will be published by Texas Tech University Press as an anthology sometime in 2013.